Natural color image of Titan taken by Cassini, the moon is covered by a thick atmosphere

 to steer the craft towards Uranus and Neptune.

 Made a successful flyby of Titan concluding that it was too cold to support life.
-The craft also sent back low quality images of the moon.
+The craft also sent back low quality images.